top of page

 20250617_132728.jpg

-I had a piece accepted to Moonstone Press's
+I had a piece accepted to Moonstone Press's 2025 Haiku Anthology, and a blackout poetry piece in

-"Silence is Consent"
+"Silence is Consent".

 In addition, my California poem, Pelican's Prayer was engraved onto a picnic table in the legacy project, the Coburgh Ontario Picnic Table Anthology.